In this lab you will implement novelty search, introduced by Joel

 If the size of the

-archive is less than k, then always add the point p.
+archive is less than the limit, then always add the point p.

 - saveArchive(self, filename)